• Home

 On nights when I need deep, comforting relaxation, I lay down with a castor oil pack and a warm heating pad.
 I aim to do this 3–4 times a week (skipping it completely whenever I’m on my period).

-5. The Cellular Glow: My $60 Red Light Panel
+5. The Cellular Glow: Red Light Therapy

 6. Low-Blue-Light Entertainment & “Boring” Books